-A hybrid meeting of Pre-Determination Committee will be held in the Council Chambers (Hybrid) on Wednesday, 17 August 2022 at 11:00.
+A hybrid meeting of Perth and Kinross Council will be held in the Council Chamber on Wednesday, 17 August 2022 at 11:30 or immediately following the conclusion of the Pre-Determination Committee, whichever is the later.

 If you have any queries please contact Committee Services on (01738) 475000 or email Committee@pkc.gov.uk.